hubotio/hubot/docs/adapters.md

 * [Slack](https://github.com/slackhq/hubot-slack)
 * [XMPP](https://github.com/markstory/hubot-xmpp)

-Browse all [repositories with the `hubot-adapter` topic on GitHub](https://github.com/search?q=topic%3Ahubot-adapter&type=Repositories) or [search for adapters on NPM](https://www.npmjs.com/search?q=hubot%20adapter&ranking=popularity).
-Add the `hubot-adapter` [topic](https://help.github.com/articles/classifying-your-repository-with-topics/) to your repository on GitHub to include it in this list.
+Browse all [repositories with the `botforge-adapter` topic on GitHub](https://github.com/search?q=topic%3Abotforge-adapter&type=Repositories) or [search for adapters on NPM](https://www.npmjs.com/search?q=botforge%20adapter&ranking=popularity).
+Add the `botforge-adapter` [topic](https://help.github.com/articles/classifying-your-repository-with-topics/) to your repository on GitHub to include it in this list.

 ## Writing Your Own Adapter